Adding User Connections

 Steps to Add User Connections

-1. From the Dashboard, click on SF connections.
+1. From the left navigation bar, go to SF connections.
 SF Connections

-2. On the Salesforce connections page, click Add Connection on User connection section.
-This will open the User connection prompt.
+2. In the Salesforce connections page, click Add Connection under User connection section.
 Connections

 • Choose the Authentication type from the dropdown.